 Business Link Indigenous Services – Specialized resources and mentorship for Indigenous-owned businesses in the form of coaching, guidebooks, funding connections, workshops, and training.

-Indigenous Business Development Services – Skills training and resources for Indigenous entrepreneurs in BC, offered in person through community organizations or online.
+Indigenous Business Development Services – Skills training and resources for Indigenous entrepreneurs in BC and in the Prairies, offered in person through community organizations or online.

 Inuit Women in Business Network – Mentorship, workshops, resources, and community support for Inuit women starting a business anywhere in Canada!